Can you still get pregnant with PCOS?

 Women have follicles which contain egg cells in each ovary during a menstrual cycle.
 The follicle stimulating hormone (FSH) is secreted by the brain to select a follicle to mature and release an egg.

-If you have PCOS, ovulation doesn’t happen as the follicles do not mature.
+In some women with PCOS, ovulation may often not happen every month as the follicles do not mature.
 The follicles then accumulate, but without ovulation and pregnancy doesn’t happen.

-What can you do to get pregnant with PCOS?
+What can you do to improve the chances of getting pregnant with PCOS?

 Eat a healthy diet

-Eating a balanced diet can help regulate ovulation and can also help maintain a healthy weight.
+Eating a balanced diet helps regulate ovulation and can also help maintain a healthy weight, which is key to promoting fertility.
 Nutritional deficits are associated with hormonal aberrations which can result in the loss of menstrual function and irregular periods.
 In fact, energy balance is seen as a more critical factor for ovulation with women with PCOS than body mass index (BMI).

-Scientists have found that PCOS results in insulin resistance so the body over-responds to glucose in the bloodstream, thereby releasing too much insulin.
+Scientists have found that in some patients with PCOS there is insulin resistance so the body over-responds to glucose in the bloodstream, thereby releasing too much insulin.
 High insulin levels can lead to many of the PCOS symptoms you are experiencing, including an irregular menstrual cycle.
-Spikes in your insulin levels can be caused by refined carbohydrates, so these should be avoided.
+Spikes in your insulin levels can be caused by sugars, stress and high-intensity training so these should be reduced as much as possible

 in your body, as when you have PCOS your ovaries are more sensitive to insulin and this results in them producing too much testosterone.